Online safety.

 Be cautious before you hand over money online.
 Secure website URLs begin with ‘https’ and show a closed padlock in the address bar.
 It’s best to buy from stores which offer safe ways to pay, like those with Mastercard SecureCode® at the checkout.
 Unsafe websites usually have:

-• No reviews or bad reviews of the seller.
+- No reviews, fake reviews or bad reviews of the seller.

 Consider limiting who can install programs, change security settings and use programs or networks.
 You should also encrypt hard drives and sensitive data files, create a guest mode for visitors to restrict network access and limit staff to the use of approved network devices only.